Educational School Trips Sussex - Wildlife Adventures

 Situated in the Ouse Valley, the river borders the Railway Land Local Nature Reserve, providing an excellent teaching resource for physical and human geography.
 The whole site is a positive example of regeneration and changing land use, having previously been extensive railway sidings.

-We are an accessible site and are near to transport links, and encourage schools to consider travelling to us by sustainable transport.
+We are a fully accessible site.
+We are near to transport links, and encourage schools to consider travelling to us by sustainable transport.

 The Sussex Community Rail Partnership may be able to assist on your journey.